vicsteiner/nonviolent_communication/main_notes.md

     * Thinking based on "who deserves what" blocks compassionate communication.
     * Life-alienating communication has deep philosophical and political roots.

 **03. Observing Without Evaluating**

+When we combine observation with evaluation, people are apt to hear criticism.

   * The Highest Form Of Human Intelligence
   * Distinguishing Observations From Evaluations
   * NVC In Action: "The Most Arrogant Speaker We'Ve Ever Had!"
   * Exercise 1: Observation or Evaluation?

 **04. Identifying And Expressing Feelings**
   * The Heavy Cost Of Unexpressed Feelings
+    * Expressing vulnerability can help resolve conflicts.
   * Feelings Versus Non-Feelings
+    * Distinguish feelings from thoughts.
+    * Distinguish between what we feel and what we think we are.
+    * Distinguish between what we feel and how we think others react or think toward us.
   * Building a Vocabulary For Feelings
   * Exercise 2: Expressing Feelings

 **05. Taken Responsability For Our Fellings**
   * Hearing A Negative Message: Four Options
+    * What others so may be the stimulus of our feelings, but not the cause.
+    * Four options for receiving negative messages:
+      1. blame ourselves.
+      2. blame others.
+      3. sense our own feelings and needs.
+      4. sense others' feelings and needs.
+    * Connect your feeling with your need: " I feel ... because I need ... ".
+    * Distinguish between giving from the heart and being motivated by guilt.
   * The Needs At The Roots Of Feelings
+    * Judgments of others are alienated expressions of our own unmet needs.
+    * If we express our needs, we have a better chance of getting them met.
   * The Pain Of Expressing Our Needs Versus The Pain Of Not Expressing Our Needs
+    * If we don't value our needs, others may not either.
   * From Emotional Slavery to Emotional Liberation
+    * First stage: Emotional slavery.
+We see ourselves responsible for others' feelings.
+    * Second stage: The obnoxious stage.
+We feel angry; we no longer want to be responsible for others' feelings.
+    * Third stage: Emotional liberation.
+We take responsability for our own intentions and actions.
   * NVC In Action: "Bring Back The Stigma Of Illegitimacy!"
   * Exercise 3: Acknowledging Needs

 **06. Requesting That Which Would Enrich Life**
   * Using Positive Action Language
+    * Use positive language when making requests.
+    * Making requests in clear, positive, concrete action language reveals what we really want.
+    * Vague language contributes to internal confusion.
+    * Depression is the reward we get for being "good".
   * Making Requests Consciously
+    * When we simply express our feelings, it may not be clear to the listener what we want them to do.
+    * We are often not conscious of what we are requesting.
+    * Requests may sound like demands when unaccompanied by the speaker's feelings and needs.
+    * The clearer we are about what we want, the more likely it is that we'll get it.
   * Asking For a Reflection
+    * To make sure the message we sent is the message that's received, ask the listener to reflect it back.
+    * Express appreciation when your listener tries to meet your request for a reflection.
+    * Empathize with the listener who doesn't want to reflect back.
   * Requesting Honesty
+    * After we express ourselves vulnerably, we ofthen want to know:
+      1. what the listener is feeling;
+      2. what the listener is thinking;
+      3. wether the listener would be willing to take a particular action.
   * Making Requests Of A Group
+    * In a group, much time is wasted when speakers aren't certain what response they're wanting.
   * Requests Versus Demands
+    * When the other person hears a demand from us, they see two options: to submit or to rebel.
+    * To tell if it's a demand or a request, observe what the speaker does if the request is not complied with.
+    * It's a demand if the speaker then criticizes or judges.
+    * It's a demand if the speaker then lays a guilt trip.
+    * It's a request of the speaker then shows empathy toward the other person's needs.
   * Defining Our Objective When Making Requests
+    * Our objective is a relationship based on honesty and empathy.
   * NVC In Action: Sharing Fears About A Best Friend's Smoking
   * Exercise 4: Expressing Requests

 **07. Receiving Empathically**
   * Presence: Don't Just Do Something, Stand There